The Personal Seattle Real Estate News

 Find Kirkland Homes quickly and easily!

 This Kirkland homes search shows active listings only.
 It is updated every 30 minutes.
-The default map intentionally shows only Kirkland homes and Juanita single-family homes.
-Click on the marker to see basic property information and on “Details” for more information.
+Click on the marker to see basic property information and on “Details” for more.

 Kirkland homes and Lifestyle

 Kirkland homes are located in several distinct neighborhoods.
 In the shadow of the much larger city of Bellevue to the south, Kirkland has remained a “town” despite an explosive growth spurt during the last two decades of the 20th century and the recent annexations.

 The over 100-year-old city includes the annexed neighborhoods of Houghton (1968) and North Rose Hill (1988) to the east and Totem Lake (1974) and South Juanita (1988) further north.
 With the additional annexation of Finn Hill, Kingsgate and North Juanita, effective June 1, 2011, the city of Kirkland has doubled in size.

 Named after Peter Kirk, this “Sausalito of the North” has grown from 400 in 1905 to more than 80,000 residents.
 The number of Kirkland homes has increased accordingly.